GarretCollins/atm-challenge/README.txt

 Restful Controllers were used, one for account operations and the other for atm operations.
 A H2 in memory database was used to keep track of all transactions performed.
 The Jacoco Plug-in is used to produce a sonar output.
 Suitable Junit tests were used to provide a high level of code coverage (See SonarScanOutput.JPG)

+Future TODO's:
+In production Https should be used, with an OAuth or Token based security for all interaction using the spring security layer.
+A logging framework should be added with all instances of the ATM's logs being pushed to a central location for operational support.
+Addition of a feature to print all transactions performed on an account for a given period of time.

 Testing:
 Steps to Test the application once its running, also see "Teller Service Tests.postman_collection.json" if you want run the test via a postman collection: